 Many young adults with Down's syndrome pursue further education.
 Some also gain employment, usually on a part-time basis, but this will depend on the individual.

 With help and support, many adults with Down's syndrome are able to lead an active and fairly independent life.
 Although it may not be possible to live completely independently, increasing numbers of adults with Down's syndrome are leaving home and living in their communities with support.

-If necessary, a social worker may be able to help with difficulties finding accommodation and an occupational therapist can offer practical advice to help make independent living easier.
+If necessary, a social worker may be able to help with difficulties finding accommodation.
+An occupational therapist can offer practical advice to help make independent living easier.

 Relationships, sex and fertility

-Many people with Down's syndrome enter loving relationships, although they may need guidance and support when it comes to things such as contraception.
+Many people with Down's syndrome enter loving relationships, although they may need guidance and support when it comes to things like contraception.

 Page last reviewed: 14/01/2015

 Next review due: 14/01/2017